-The performance is driven by fine wool which comes from composite sheep specially bred in the Central Otago high country – the wool supply and breeding programme is managed by one of the Lanaco directors Andy Ramsden, a highly regarded sheep breeder from Wanaka.
+The filter media's performance is driven by fine wool which comes from composite sheep specially bred in the Central Otago high country – the wool supply and breeding programme is managed by one of the Lanaco directors Andy Ramsden, a highly regarded sheep breeder from Wanaka.

 "We analysed thousands of different samples of wool for filtration performance, and out of that established specific breed types to deliver the desired qualities.
 Our sheep are scientifically selected and farmed in a managed breeding programme to deliver the performance and scale," says Davenport.